tiiuae/nollakonffi/README.md

-ZeroConf: Service Discovery with mDNS
+nollakonffi: Service Discovery with mDNS
 =====================================
-ZeroConf is a pure Golang library that employs Multicast DNS-SD for
+nollakonffi is a pure Golang library that employs Multicast DNS-SD for

 * browsing and resolving services in your network
 * registering own services